Equal Rights

 Most Americans believe in equality.

-But many of the systems we use every day still sort people into categories before decisions are even made.
+But the systems we use every day still sort people into categories before decisions are even made.

 Many of those questions were added with good intentions.